mwvgroup/Pitt-Google-Broker/docs/source/broker/run-broker.md

 You have three options to get alerts into the broker.
 Production instances typically use #1; testing instances typically use #3.

 1. Connect to a __live stream__.
 Obviously, this can only be done at night when there is a live stream to connect to.
 If there are no alerts in the topic, the consumer will poll repeatedly for available topics and begin ingesting when its assigned topic becomes active.
-See [Kafka Topics](#kafka-topics) below.
+See [Kafka Topic Syntax](#kafka-topic-syntax) below.

 2. Connect to a __stream from a previous night__ (within the last 7 days).
 This is not recommended since alerts will *flood* into the broker as the consumer ingests as fast as it can.
 For ZTF, you can check [ztf.uw.edu/alerts/public/](https://ztf.uw.edu/alerts/public/); `tar` files larger than 74 (presumably in bytes) indicate dates with >0 alerts.
-See also: [Kafka Topics](#kafka-topics).
+See also: [Kafka Topic Syntax](#kafka-topic-syntax).

 3. Use the __consumer simulator__ to *control the flow* of alerts into the broker.
 See [Consumer Simulator](consumer-simulator.md) for details.
 When starting the broker, use metadata attribute `KAFKA_TOPIC=NONE` to leave the consumer VM off.

-### Kafka Topics
+### Kafka Topic Syntax

 Topic name syntax: